mikesparr/ai-demo-ingest/README.md

 # AI Demo API (batch note review)
 This API accepts user submission of one or more bank notes for analysis.
+After submission, backend processors perform prediction and publish results.
+The results can then be viewed using the [predict API](https://github.com/mikesparr/ai-demo-predict).
 This is created for demo purposes using [go-chi](https://github.com/go-chi/chi) HTTP framework for Golang.

 # Demo (nothing too sexy)